Momentum Guidance: Plug-and-Play Guidance for Flow Models: Introduction

-Inference-time guidance corrects this issue by effectively \textbf{de-smoothing} the model’s predictions.
-Classifier-free guidance (CFG)~\citep{ho2022classifier, rombach2022high} extrapolates the current conditional prediction away from a smoother unconditional model, whereas Autoguidance~\citep{karras2024guiding} replaces this unconditional branch with a weaker network, yielding a smoother but still learned reference.
-Both approaches improve perceptual quality, but they increase inference cost: CFG requires two forward passes per step, and Autoguidance additionally depends on auxiliary checkpoints, which are rarely released for large open models~\citep{flux2024, wu2025qwenimagetechnicalreport}, making it impractical in many settings.
+Inference-time guidance mitigates this issue by pushing predictions away from smoother reference estimates.
+Classifier-free guidance (CFG)~\citep{ho2022classifier, rombach2022high} extrapolates the current conditional prediction away from a smoother unconditional model, while Autoguidance~\citep{karras2024guiding} replaces this unconditional branch with a weaker prediction model, such as an earlier checkpoint or a lower-capacity network, whose outputs tend to be smoother.
+In this sense, both methods can be viewed as effectively \textbf{de-smoothing} the model's predictions.
+However, Autoguidance depends on auxiliary checkpoints, which are rarely released for large open models~\citep{flux2024, wu2025qwenimagetechnicalreport}, making it impractical in many settings.

-In this work, we introduce \textbf{Momentum Guidance (MG)}, a simple inference-time technique that leverages the ODE trajectory itself to form a smoother reference signal.
-MG maintains an exponential moving average of past velocities, which effectively forms a weighted average of velocities evaluated at higher-noise, and therefore smoother, marginals along the transport path.
-Extrapolating the current velocity away from this EMA produces the sharpening effect associated with guidance while preserving the standard one-evaluation-per-step cost.
-MG requires no auxiliary models, no unconditional branch, no additional network evaluations, and it functions effectively both with and without CFG.
+In this work, we introduce \textbf{Momentum Guidance (MG)}, an inference-time technique that uses the ODE trajectory itself to form a smoother velocity reference.
+MG maintains a velocity momentum, defined as an exponential moving average of past model velocity estimates from earlier, higher-noise states where predictions are intrinsically smoother.
+Extrapolating the current velocity away from this EMA reference produces the sharpening effect associated with guidance while preserving the standard one-evaluation-per-step cost.
+MG requires no auxiliary models, no additional network evaluations, and works effectively both with and without CFG\@.

 We validate MG across diverse benchmarks.
-On ImageNet-256~\citep{deng2009imagenet}, MG improved FID by \(36.68\%\) without CFG, effectively halving the inference cost in this setting, and by \(25.52\%\) with CFG, achieving an FID of \(1.597\) at 64 sampling steps.
+On ImageNet-256~\citep{deng2009imagenet}, MG improved FID by \(36.54\%\) without CFG, and by \(25.42\%\) on top of CFG, achieving an FID of \(1.553\) at 16 sampling steps.
+Moreover, MG consistently improves the precision--recall Pareto frontier over CFG, achieving trade-offs unattainable by tuning the CFG scale.
 Evaluations on large flow-based text-to-image models, including Stable Diffusion 3 (SD3)~\citep{esser2024scaling} and FLUX.1-dev~\citep{flux2024}, reveal consistent gains across standard metrics.
-Due to its simplicity, efficiency, and broad compatibility, MG provides a practical and scalable approach to enhance generative quality under constrained sampling budgets.
+Due to its simplicity, efficiency, and broad compatibility, MG provides a practical approach to enhance generative quality.